Edinburgh International Film Festival: 2025

 The 78th Edinburgh International Film Festival (EIFF 2025) took place from 14–20 August, presenting a seven-day programme focused on international cinema and film industry engagement.

 EIFF 2025 included 194 screenings and 34 industry and panel events, attended by over 300 filmmakers, producers and distributors, as well as more than 16,500 audience members.
 The programme featured 43 new feature films, including 18 World Premieres.
-Ten of these competed for The Sean Connery Prize for Feature Filmmaking Excellence, which was awarded to Abdolreza Kahani’s Mortician.
+Ten of these competed for The Sean Connery Prize for Feature Filmmaking Excellence, which was awarded to Abdolreza Kahani's Mortician.
 Six short film programmes were also presented, with Mother Goose by Joanna Vymeris receiving The Thelma Schoonmaker Prize for Short Filmmaking Excellence.

-The festival’s retrospectives included Sacred Bonds, featuring the six original James Bond films starring Sean Connery and introduced by members of the Connery family and guest speakers, and The Ranown Cycle by Budd Boetticher, shown in partnership with the Edinburgh Film Guild.
+The festival's retrospectives included Sacred Bonds, featuring the six original James Bond films starring Sean Connery and introduced by members of the Connery family and guest speakers, and The Ranown Cycle by Budd Boetticher, shown in partnership with the Edinburgh Film Guild.
 Other retrospective screenings featured introductions by Andrea Arnold, Kevin Macdonald, Nia DaCosta and David Hayman.

 A series of In Conversation events were held with figures from across the film industry.
-Participants included Thelma Schoonmaker, Ken Loach, Paul Laverty and Rebecca O’Brien, Jeremy Thomas and Mark Cousins, Eva Victor and Adele Romanski, Nia DaCosta, Ben Wheatley and Andy Starke, Andrea Arnold, and Kevin and Andrew Macdonald, in partnership with BAFTA Scotland.
+Participants included Thelma Schoonmaker, Ken Loach, Paul Laverty and Rebecca O'Brien, Jeremy Thomas and Mark Cousins, Eva Victor and Adele Romanski, Nia DaCosta, Ben Wheatley and Andy Starke, Andrea Arnold, and Kevin and Andrew Macdonald, in partnership with BAFTA Scotland.
 Sessions were hosted by Mia Bays (BFI Filmmaking Fund), Guy Lodge (Variety), Rowan Woods (Edinburgh TV Festival), Rose Matafeo, Sam Clements (90 Minutes or Less podcast) and Anthony Andrews (We Are Parable).

-The Festival opened with the UK Premiere of Eva Victor’s Sorry, Baby and closed with the World Premiere of Paul Sng’s Reality Is Not Enough, a documentary on Irvine Welsh.
-EIFF 2025 featured 39 World Premieres and 48 UK Premieres across features and shorts, and highlighted emerging Scottish talent through the NFTS Sean Connery Talent Lab and the Scottish Documentary Institute’s Bridging the Gap programme.
+The Festival opened with the UK Premiere of Eva Victor's Sorry, Baby and closed with the World Premiere of Paul Sng's Reality Is Not Enough, a documentary on Irvine Welsh.
+EIFF 2025 featured 39 World Premieres and 48 UK Premieres across features and shorts, and highlighted emerging Scottish talent through the NFTS Sean Connery Talent Lab and the Scottish Documentary Institute's Bridging the Gap programme.

 Films were presented from 36 countries, including Scotland, the UK, the US, Ireland, Canada, Spain, Greece, Denmark, Croatia, France, Turkey, Australia, Brazil, Japan, Iran, Argentina and South Africa.

-Screenings were held at several Edinburgh venues, including the reopened Filmhouse, Cameo Cinema, Vue Omni, Monkey Barrel Comedy, and a new pop-up cinema at the National Galleries of Scotland’s Hawthornden Theatre, in partnership with Assembly Festival.
+Screenings were held at several Edinburgh venues, including the reopened Filmhouse, Cameo Cinema, Vue Omni, Monkey Barrel Comedy, and a new pop-up cinema at the National Galleries of Scotland's Hawthornden Theatre, in partnership with Assembly Festival.
 Tollcross Central Hall operated as the Festival Hub, hosting industry panels, networking sessions and informal meeting areas.

+2026

+The 79th Edinburgh International Film Festival (EIFF 2026) took place from 13–19 August.
+The Sean Connery Prize for Feature Filmmaking Excellence, worth £50,000, was awarded to Skintown, directed by Kieron J. Walsh, and the Thelma Schoonmaker Prize for Short Filmmaking Excellence was awarded to Grief Room, directed by Sinda Agha.